dhruv-patel74/dhruv-patel74.github.io/_projects/a-arctos-arm/index.md

 ---

-# STILL GATHERING PHOTOS AS OF NOW ( linkedin post incoming :D )
+# STILL GATHERING PHOTOS AS OF NOW

 ## Overview
 This project involved bringing the ARCTOS Studio Robotic Arm kit to life by handling all the physical assembly, electrical integration, and system wiring.
 I printed the components, assembled the mechanisms, and developed the hardware architecture for a 6-DOF closed-loop robotic arm.